hoangqt/codekata/README.md

 ### Observations

 CPP/Java use similar syntax.
-In cpp, std::regex_search works but not std::regex_match.
-Need to dig deeper.
+In cpp, std::regex_search to match a sub-part instead of using std::regex_match where it tries to match entire searched text.

 golang/Javascript/Ruby are similar.
 These are the easiest to implement.